 Simulated view of aSchwarzschild black hole in front of theLarge Magellanic Cloud.
-Note the gravitational lensing effect, which produces two enlarged but highly distorted views of the Cloud.
+The gravitational lensing effect produces two enlarged but distorted views of the Cloud.
 Across the top, theMilky Way disk appears distorted into an arc.[3]

 Objects whosegravitational fields are too strong for light to escape were first considered in the 18th century byJohn Michell andPierre-Simon Laplace.
 In 1916,Karl Schwarzschild found the first modern solution of general relativity that would characterise a black hole.
-Due to his influential research, theSchwarzschild metric is named after him.David Finkelstein, in 1958, first published the interpretation of "black hole" as a region of space from which nothing can escape.
+Due to his influential research, theSchwarzschild metric is named after him.David Finkelstein, in 1958, first interpreted Schwarzschild's model as a region of space from which nothing can escape.
 Black holes were long considered a mathematical curiosity; it was not until the 1960s that theoretical work showed they were a generic prediction of general relativity.
 The first black hole known wasCygnus X-1, identified by several researchers independently in 1971.[8][9]

 Black holes typically form whenmassive stars collapse at the end of theirlife cycle.
 After a black hole has formed, it can grow by absorbing mass from its surroundings.
 Supermassive black holes of millions ofsolar masses may form by absorbing other stars and merging with other black holes, or viadirect collapse ofgas clouds.
 There is consensus thatsupermassive black holes exist in the centres of mostgalaxies.

-The presence of a black hole can be inferred through its interaction with othermatter and with electromagnetic radiation such as visible light.
+The presence of a black hole can be inferred through its interaction with othermatter and withelectromagnetic radiation such as visible light.
 Matter falling toward a black hole can form anaccretion disk of infalling plasma, heated byfriction and emitting light.
 In extreme cases, this creates aquasar, some of the brightest objects in the universe.
-Stars passing too close to a supermassive black hole can be shredded into streamers that shine very brightly before being "swallowed".[10]
+Merging black holes can also be detected byobservation of thegravitational waves they emit.
 If other stars are orbiting a black hole, their orbits can be used to determine the black hole's mass and location.
 Such observations can be used to exclude possible alternatives such asneutron stars.
 In this way, astronomers have identified numerous stellar black hole candidates inbinary systems and established that the radio source known asSagittarius A*, at the core of theMilky Way galaxy, contains a supermassive black hole of about 4.3millionsolar masses.

 History

 The idea of a body so massive that even light could not escape was briefly proposed by English astronomical pioneer and clergymanJohn Michell and independently by French scientistPierre-Simon Laplace.
-Both scholars proposed very large stars, analogous to modern models ofsupermassive black holes.[11]
+Both scholars proposed very large stars in contrast to the modern concept of an extremely dense object.[10]

-In 1958,David Finkelstein identified the Schwarzschild surface as an event horizon, calling it "a perfect unidirectional membrane: causal influences can cross it in only one direction".
-In this sense, events that occur inside of the black hole cannot affect events that occur outside of the black hole.[43]
-Finkelstein created a newreference frame to include the point of view of infalling observers.[44]: 103 Finkelstein's solution extended the Schwarzschild solution for the future of observers falling into a black hole.
-A similar concept had already been found byMartin Kruskal, but its significance had not been fully understood at the time.[44]: 103
+In 1958,David Finkelstein identified the Schwarzschild surface as anevent horizon, calling it "a perfect unidirectional membrane: causal influences can cross it in only one direction".
+In this sense, events that occur inside of the black hole cannot affect events that occur outside of the black hole.[31]
+Finkelstein created a newreference frame to include the point of view of infalling observers.[29]: 103 Finkelstein's solution extended the Schwarzschild solution for the future of observers falling into a black hole.
+A similar concept had already been found byMartin Kruskal, but its significance had not been fully understood at the time.[29]: 103 Finkelstein's new frame of reference allowed events at the event horizon of an imploding star to be related to events far away.
+By 1962 the two points of view were reconciled, convincing many skeptics that implosion into a black hole made physical sense.[12]: 226

 The era from the mid-1960s to the mid-1970s was the "golden age of black hole research", when general relativity and black holes became mainstream subjects of research.[34][12]: 258